What is Stream of Consciousness?

 The act of reading allows one to access another person’s mind, in a way, separated by time and space.
 If I read Meditations on First Philosophy, for example, I can access Descartes’ mind even though he had those thoughts in 1641 and in The Netherlands.
 To understand past and current debates that will ultimately inform my own publications, I must enter other people’s minds, and a reliable way to do that is to read as much as possible, therefore, to temporarily inhabit as many minds as possible.

 The main theme of my blog, and my intention for starting it, is to intellectualize psychedelic topics.
 Although most of my writings on this platform will be inspired by philosophy and/of psychedelic states of consciousness, I’m curious in which directions I’ll float down the stream of consciousness.
+Click the following link if you want to know how to write stream of consciousness.

 Notes about my streams